mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 26: Operators)
-This chapter covers operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.
+This chapter covers operators as well as an intro to single-wire protocol as we work a DHT11 temperature and humidity sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 27: Debugging Operators)
-This chapter covers debugging operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.
+This chapter covers debugging operators as well as an intro to single-wire protocol as we work a DHT11 temperature and humidity sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 28: Hacking Operators)
-This chapter covers hacking operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.
+This chapter covers hacking operators as well as an intro to single-wire protocol as we work a DHT11 temperature and humidity sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 29: Static Conditionals)
-This chapter covers static conditionals as it relates to embedded development on the Pico 2.
+This chapter covers static conditionals as well as an intro to PWM as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 30: Debugging Static Conditionals)
-This chapter covers debugging static conditionals as it relates to embedded development on the Pico 2.
+This chapter covers debugging static conditionals as well as an intro to PWM as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 31: Hacking Static Conditionals)
-This chapter covers hacking static conditionals as it relates to embedded development on the Pico 2.
+This chapter covers hacking static conditionals as well as an intro to PWM as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 32: Dynamic Conditionals)
-This chapter covers dynamic conditionals as it relates to embedded development on the Pico 2.
+This chapter covers dynamic conditionals as well as additional PWM examples as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 33: Debugging Dynamic Conditionals)
-This chapter covers debugging dynamic conditionals as it relates to embedded development on the Pico 2.
+This chapter covers debugging dynamic conditionals as well as additional PWM examples as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 34: Hacking Dynamic Conditionals)
-This chapter covers hacking dynamic conditionals as it relates to embedded development on the Pico 2.
+This chapter covers hacking dynamic conditionals as well as additional PWM examples as we work a SG90 servo motor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.